kswada77/ImageNet/README.md

   - To:
 * also, provides related **python scripts** for the dataset preparations.

-Please note that the step and description here is totally from **my private experience**.

-Also, please note that currently largest ILSVRC dataset available via **Academic Torrents** is:
+Please note that currently largest ILSVRC dataset available via **Academic Torrents** is:
   - **ImageNet LSVRC 2012 Training Set (Object Detection)** (147.9GB).

-I downloaded this file for my deep learning study.
 I believe that the image datasets of other ILSVRC (2013, 2014, 2015) available at official ILSVRC organization are same as or not much different from that of ILSVRC 2012.

 ---
 ## Overview of the step
 Regarding to **estimated required time**:
   - depends on your machine and network environment.
   - Estimated time shown in the table below is **the case of my machine and network environment** for reference.
-At my environment, STEP No.2 and No.5 took more than XX hours for each.
+At my environment, STEP No.2 and No.5 took more than 30 hours for each.

 **You can start No.5 in parallel** with No.3 and No.4 after finishing No.2.